MTBench: A Multimodal Time Series Benchmark for Temporal Reasoning and Question Answering: Dataset Collection Preprocessing

 \section{Dataset Collection \& Preprocessing}

-We select the financial and weather domains for dataset collection due to their high application significance and suitability for evaluating LLMs' multimodal integration and reasoning capabilities.
-In financial markets, understanding the relationship between stock prices and news sentiment is essential for risk assessment, algorithmic trading, and economic forecasting.
-Similarly, weather prediction plays a critical role in climate monitoring, supply chain logistics, and disaster preparedness.
-Both domains exhibit inherent complexity due to dynamic external factors, uncertainty, and event-driven volatility.
+We focus on financial and weather domains for dataset construction due to their high practical relevance and suitability for evaluating LLMs' multimodal integration and reasoning capabilities.
+In financial markets, linking stock price movements with news sentiment is fundamental for applications such as risk assessment, algorithmic trading, and economic forecasting.
+In weather, integrating meteorological variables with textual reports is essential for climate monitoring, supply chain planning, and disaster preparedness.
+Both domains exhibit inherent complexity from dynamic external factors, uncertainty, and event-driven volatility.
+Importantly, the design principles of our benchmark can be readily adapted to other application areas, such as healthcare, energy, or transportation, where time-series signals are naturally in conjunction with textual narratives.